 What information do I collect and why?
 My assessment form requests your name, address, **date of birth, telephone number, email address, GP details or emergency contact and medical information relevant to counselling, as well as a counselling history.
 This is so that I can provide you with a counselling/supervision service.
 Your telephone and email address are collected so I can contact you regarding your sessions, forward you a contract or invoice you for a session.
 Your name, address, GP, or emergency contact details are in case of emergency (see emergencies below).

 What information do I store and how do I keep it secure?
 I keep brief paper notes following sessions which I anonymise with a unique client identifying code along with any outcome measures.
 These notes are locked securely in a cabinet and separated from your assessment form which is also locked securely.
 I will store your mobile number in a separate business-related mobile phone which is passcode protected and allows me to make contact in case of emergencies.
 Your email address will be stored in my work computer under a separate work email account.
 I also have the following in place to ensure data is secure:

-~ My computer is password protected. ~ Client notes and outcome measures are separated from assessment details and locked securely away. ~ E-mail messages and text messages are regularly deleted unless relevant to sessions. ~ I have a separate mobile phone for business also password protected. ~ With bank transfers of fees, I will ask that you to use a client identifying code (which I will advise you of) as a reference, so your name remains anonymous to anyone supporting me with my accounts.
+~ My computer is password protected. ~ Client notes and outcome measures are separated from assessment details and locked securely away. ~ E-mail messages and text messages are regularly deleted unless relevant to sessions. ~ I have a separate mobile phone for business also password protected.

 Therapeutic Will Your name and contact details shall be shared with my Therapeutic Executor.
 This is so that in the event of my death you can be contacted if you are still having sessions with me.